kenwals/shinrin-yoku/README.md

 1. As a visitor to the site, I want to read about forest bathing and it's benefits, so that I can decide if I wish to take part.

-There is bit size pieces of information spread around the home page section and the about page section.
+*There is bit size pieces of information spread around the home page section and the about page section.*

 2. As a visitor to the site, I want to register my details , so I can be added to an email list to receive updates.

-This can be achieved on the contact page section .
+*This can be achieved on the contact page section.*

 3. As a visitor to the site, I want to view nice pictures of nature.

-Various pictures are used on each section of the site.
+*Various pictures are used on each section of the site.*

 4. As a visitor to the site, I want to read about locations of future forest bathing events.

-A list of locations is available on the secord card in the about page section.
+*A list of locations is available on the secord card in the about page section.*

 5. As the site owner , I want to promote my service and have participants for meetups.

-The site is structured to load up fast to avoid bounce from visitors , it also prompts the user to sign up their contact details if they wish the hear more.
+*The site is structured to load up fast to avoid bounce from visitors , it also prompts the user to sign up their contact details if they wish the hear more.*

 6. As the site owner , I want to promote the benefits of Trees and nature in our environment.

-Various facts about trees and nature are displayed in the about page section.
+*Various facts about trees and nature are displayed in the about page section.*

 ##### back to [contents](#table-of-contents)